Thirst For Antique

 Internet.
 Besides AntiqueWeek, he articles also appear on various

 antique Web sites.
-He also writes an antiques column, "The Educated Collector," on
+He also contributes articles on antiques and

 to conduct this seminar or variations of it or others on separate

 Ask about All About Antiques, a four-session course for antiques